LucasG0/chess-engine-ai/README.md

 ## How to run it ?

-From the folder containing the "chess" folder, run in shell :
+From the root folder, run in shell :

-- python -m chess.engine.play
+- python -m engine.play

 Each move must be typed in the shell.
 It is executed by the engine if it is valid.